top of page

 Building the clinical competence to handle necrosis repair cases opens referral relationships with plastic surgeons, oncology teams, and breast reconstruction centers that are simply not available to artists without this training.
 These relationships generate consistent, meaningful work with a client population that is deeply grateful and highly motivated.

-For Florida artists specifically — in a state with a large, active plastic surgery market across Miami, Tampa, Jacksonville, Orlando, Fort Lauderdale, Sarasota, and St. Petersburg — the ability to take on the cases that other artists refer out is a significant competitive and financial advantage.
+For Florida artists specifically — in a state with a large, active plastic surgery market across Miami, Tampa, Jacksonville, Orlando, Fort Lauderdale, Sarasota, and St. Petersburg — the ability to take on the cases that other artists refer out is a significant competitive and financial advantage!

 For Breast Cancer Survivors

-At Imagine You New in St. Petersburg, Florida, Bianca Cypser works with complex post-mastectomy cases including necrosis repair presentations.
+At Imagine You New in St. Petersburg, Florida, Bianca Cypser works with complex post-mastectomy cases, including necrosis repair presentations.
 Clients travel from Tampa, Clearwater, Sarasota, Miami, Jacksonville, and Orlando for this specialized work.

 Most insurance plans are required to cover areola restoration following mastectomy under the Women's Health and Cancer Rights Act.
 We provide all documentation needed to support your insurance claim.